WlFranzi/sundayfunday-fasttext/README.md

 if you want to run a prediction, run: `$./fastText-master/fasttext predict-prob resources/german/model_german12books.bin - 5`
 this will open a dialog and you can type sentences and receive a percentage prediction for the first 5 labels

+...I might use this work to further refine the predictions and apply it to literature to see how women and men's writing styles differ?